mossc001/LayZ-Flash/README.md

 4. Double click the "upload.bat" file, give permissions to run, then it will open a Command Prompt and flash the ESP.
 DO NOT disconnect or close the window whilst it is flashing.

-5. Wait for the process to finish and the window will close itself.
+5. Wait for the process to finish; the window will close itself.

 6. Unplug your ESP from your computer, and plug it in again.
 Got to the Webpage of the ESP via it's DHCP IP and verify the upload is successful.